Energy efficiency in Thermal utilities

 6.Heat carried by the excess air used in the burners.

-Stored heat loss
+Stored heat loss:

 First, the metal structure and insulation of the furnace must be heated so their interior surfaces are about the same temperature as the product they contain.
 This stored heat is held in the structure until the furnace shuts down, then it leaks out into the surrounding area.
 The more frequently the furnace is cycled from cold to hot and back to cold again, the more frequently this stored heat must be replaced.
 Fuel is consumed with no useful output.

-Additional heat losses take place while the furnace is in production.
+Wall losses: Additional heat losses take place while the furnace is in production.
 Wall or transmission losses are caused by the conduction of heat through the walls, roof, and floor of the heating device, as shown in Figure 4.13.
 Once that heat reaches the outer skin of the furnace and radiates to the surrounding area or is carried away by air currents, it must be replaced by an equal amount taken from the combustion gases.
 This process continues as long as the furnace is at an elevated temperature.

 Material handling losses: